Definition of 'deploy'

 These examples have been automatically selected and may contain sensitive content.
 Read more…

 And it would be a major shock if he did not deploy the same formation in his next four games with the senior team.
 The Sun (2016)This would allow the navy to search large areas without deploying surface craft.
 Times, Sunday Times (2016)Plus you have a pair of soldiers to deploy in battles.
 Times, Sunday Times (2007)They may be deployed at the front line of the war on cancer in a decade.
 Times, Sunday Times (2016)But they have deployed military interventions in neighbouring countries to head off trouble in their own backyard.
 The Sun (2014)They are mainly deployed on the ground within the territory of the defended country.
 Infinite in All Directions (1989)In what result areas are they deployed?
 MANAGING FOR RESULTS (1986)Much of the game involves discovering these pet monsters to deploy in battles.
 Times, Sunday Times (2009)As they march they are already deployed into their battle units.
 Anti-Ice (1993)Activists concede that while the regime remains intact they cannot compete with the overwhelming firepower deployed on the ground.
 Times, Sunday Times (2012)Both sides deployed in conventional formations.
 Times, Sunday Times (2010)Police, firefighters and the military have deployed aircraft and helicopters.
 Times, Sunday Times (2011)Sangin area since deploying to Helmand a few weeks ago.
 Times, Sunday Times (2006)The team can then deploy their ground robot, which is capable of bomb disposal.
 Times, Sunday Times (2008)He will not be deployed in combat areas, and his duties will be mainly administrative.
 Times, Sunday Times (2008)Now a new tool has been deployed in the battle to sell homes - drones.
 Times, Sunday Times (2014)And he promised the American people that he would not deploy substantial ground troops in the conflict.
 Times, Sunday Times (2014)They are recruiting around 200 former military personnel to deploy super-fast fibre broadband to homes and businesses.
 The Sun (2011)The Cubans would be deployed in poorer areas of the northeast and the Amazon jungle.
 Times, Sunday Times (2013)True, some suggest Moscow is prepared to deploy ground troops.
 Times, Sunday Times (2015)There are more than 12,000 troops deployed on the ground and 15,000 volunteers.
 Times, Sunday Times (2006)But in this day and age, the military is deploying constantly, so you have to expect it.
-Times, Sunday Times (2007)This was despite the fact that he had been blown up in a Taleban bomb while deployed on the front line with British soldiers.
-Times, Sunday Times (2012)Since then, the military has deployed armoured personnel carriers around sensitive buildings in the city, and police are said to have mostly withdrawn.
+Times, Sunday Times (2007)Since then, the military has deployed armoured personnel carriers around sensitive buildings in the city, and police are said to have mostly withdrawn.
 Times, Sunday Times (2013)

 Trends of 'deploy'